Our Pick: Helinox

 The 1.1-pound listed chair that made real chairs backpack-viable, and still the benchmark.

-On the bench: 1.1 lb listed · full legged chair · the ultralight category benchmark
+Field check: 1.1 lb listed · full legged chair · the ultralight category benchmark

 Every gear category has one number that changed it.
 For backpacking chairs, it is this one.
 The Chair Zero took the shock-corded pole-and-sling design Helinox pioneered and cut it to the bone: thinner poles, lighter fabric, a lower and smaller seat, and a packed size closer to a water bottle than a camp stool.
 The result is a genuine chair, four legs, a backrest, your whole body off the ground, at a weight that fits inside an ultralight spreadsheet without blowing it up.